MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Methodology

-The primary goal of Manifold-Consistent Graph Indexing is that the graph topology should adapt to the local geometric complexity.
-In regions where the Local Intrinsic Dimensionality (LID) is low, the data manifold approximates a flat Euclidean subspace.
-In such isotropic regions, the Euclidean metric is a reliable proxy for geodesic distance, allowing for aggressive edge pruning (larger $\alpha$ in~\cite{subramanya2019diskann}) to permit long-range direct connections without risking semantic shortcuts.
-Conversely, regions with high LID typically exhibit significant curvature, noise, or singularity.
-In this case, the Euclidean distance often violates the manifold geodesic structure.
+The primary hypothesis of the proposed Manifold-Consistent Graph Indexing (MCGI) is that the graph topology should adapt to the local geometric complexity, rather than being a static vertex-edge structure.
 To preserve topological fidelity, the indexing algorithm must adopt a conservative pruning strategy (smaller $\alpha$ in~\cite{subramanya2019diskann}), thereby forcing the search to take smaller, safer steps along the manifold surface.
+The question then becomes how to quantitatively map the estimated LID to the pruning parameter $\alpha$ that controls the edge selection during graph construction.
+We refer to such a function as the \textit{mapping function} $\Phi: \mathbb{R}^+ \to [\alpha_{\min}, \alpha_{\max}]$, which translates the geometric complexity of the local neighborhood into a corresponding pruning constraint.